Ultima 2026 is launched! Check out the festival programme, festival guides and venues this year.

 160–350 kr

 Kjell Samkopf has been making music at the intersection of percussion, electronics and sound art since the early 1970s.
-His work has always been oriented to sound itself as primary material: its texture, its spatial behaviour, its capacity to exist beyond the boundaries of the concert hall.
 A meeting with John Cage in 1983 opened new ways of thinking about composition, and the encounter left a mark still resonant in everything he makes.

-Samkopf's new work, The Cloud of Unknowing, takes its title from an anonymous 14th-century mystical text.
+Samkopf will perform excerpts from the original album alongside the world premiere of his latest work.
+The Cloud of Unknowing (2026) takes its title from an anonymous 14th-century mystical text.
 Samkopf uses the writing as a generative system, translating fragments into numbers that shape melody, rhythm, form and layering.
 The result is quiet and precise: a solo vibraphone surrounded by eight channels of sound, nine points in a circle, a space designed for concentrated listening.

 Programme